Doctor of Medical Science (DMSc)

 Students commonly work full-time in an administrative health-related role to complete the practicum courses.
 PAs who are professionally engaged at least 160 hours per eight-week term focused on healthcare administrative activities are eligible for enrollment and completion of the administrative degree concentration.

-As the demand for PAs increases, so should their roles in clinical and administrative leadership.
-Healthcare is changing rapidly and PAs are an essential part of its future.
+As the demand for PAs increases, so should their influence in clinical and administrative leadership.
+Healthcare is changing rapidly, and PAs are an essential part of its future.
 PAs are well-educated and trained in all areas of healthcare, and now, more than ever, PAs are seeking advanced clinical and administrative roles across the healthcare system.
-The DMSc prepares PAs to have an active voice in decision-making that impacts their profession, their patients, and the future of the healthcare system.
+Lynchburg’s DMSc prepares PAs to have an active voice in decision-making that impacts their profession, their patients, and the future of the healthcare system.

 Lynchburg’s DMSc Advanced Professional Practice degree concentration offers PAs didactic and practical learning experiences in leadership, scholarship, and professional development.
-This degree pathway is built for PAs practicing in any clinical specialty or nonclinical healthcare-related role.
-The curriculum includes clinical experience in a desired specialty, as well as education in executive leadership, research, healthcare law, and global health.
+This degree pathway is built for PAs practicing in any clinical specialty.
+The curriculum includes specific didactic coursework in a desired specialty, as well as education in leadership, research, healthcare law, and healthcare advocacy.
 This also includes a doctoral writing project that gives PAs the knowledge, experience, and skills needed to publish in scholarly journals and deliver presentations.

 The 12-month DMSc program can be completed simultaneously while you work as a PA.
 It fits into the life you’ve already created for yourself, regardless of where you are in your career or the world.